mialkin/docs/dotnet/libraries/benchmarkdotnet.md

 [↑ BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) is an open source .NET library that helps to transform methods into benchmarks, track their performance, and share reproducible measurement experiments.

+BenchmarkDotNet works only with console applications.
+It does not support any other kind of application like ASP.NET.

 > Benchmarking is a process of running a test that measures the performance of a software

 Under the hood, BenchmarkDotNet performs a lot of magic that guarantees reliable and precise results thanks to the [↑ perfolizer](https://github.com/AndreyAkinshin/perfolizer) statistical engine.
 BenchmarkDotNet protects you from popular benchmarking mistakes and warns you if something is wrong with your benchmark design or obtained measurements.
 The results are presented in a user-friendly form that highlights all the important facts about your experiment.